thoughtspot/thoughtspot.github.io/_complex-search/pinboard-filters.md

 ---
 title: [Pinboard filters]
+keywords: tbd
 last_updated: tbd
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Filters, including bulk filters and exclude fiters, can be applied to pinboards just as with tables and charts.
+Filters, including bulk filters, can be applied to pinboards just as with tables and charts.
 These kinds of filters apply to an entire pinboard, making it easy to see only the data that you are interested in across the tables and charts within a pinboard.